samuel-book/causal_inference_notebook/glossary.md

 * **Instrumental variable analysis**: A technique for determining causality that depends on identifying a variable that effects exposure (treatment), in a way that is independent of eligibility of treatment, but does not affect outcomes directly.
 Consider studying how a drug affects blood pressure.
 Instead of just comparing drug use and blood pressure directly, you might use "distance to the nearest pharmacy" as an instrumental variable.
 People living closer to pharmacies are more likely to take the drug, but their distance from a pharmacy doesn't directly affect their blood pressure in any other way.

 * **Inverse propensity weighting**: The outcomes of patients are weighted by their propensity to treat, or more accurately by the inverse propensity to treat.
 For treated individuals the weight is 1 / p; for untreated individuals the weight is 1 / (1 - p).
 This effectively gives more weight to patients not treated in the usual way (e.g. gives more weight to looking at the outcome of patients who would normally be expected to be treated but did not receive treatment, and vice versa).

+* **Latent variable**: An unobserved construct that can only be inferred indirectly through models using observable or measurable data.
+Examples are IQ, or depression scores derived from questionnaires.

 * **Mediator**: A variable that lies along the causal pathway between cause and effect, through which the causal effect may pass.